-My newest book comes out in early 2016.
+My most recent book came out in 2016.
 Details here

 Canada’s six-year military mission in Afghanistan’s Kandahar province was one of the most intense and challenging moments in Canadian foreign affairs since the Korean War.
 A complex war fought in an inhospitable environment, the Afghanistan mission tested the mettle not just of Canada’s soldiers but also of its politicians, public servants, and policy makers.
 In Adapting in the Dust, Stephen M. Saideman considers how well the Canadian government, media, and public managed the challenge.

 Building on interviews with military officers, civilian officials, and politicians, Saideman shows how key actors in Canada’s political system, including the prime minister, the political parties, and parliament, responded to the demands of a costly and controversial mission.
 Some adapted well; others adapted poorly or – worse yet – in ways that protected careers but harmed the mission itself.